International Board of Ambassadors

 Prof. Ronald McCallum AO (Australia)

-Vice-Chairperson of the UN-Committee on the Rights of Persons with Disabilities, Emeritus Professor of Law at the University of Sydney, Australian of the Year 2011.
+Vice-Chairperson of the UN-Committee on the Rights of Persons with Disabilities, Emeritus Professor of Law at the University of Sydney, Senior Australian for the Year 2011.

 “I am truly honoured to be an Ambassador for LIGHT FOR THE WORLD.
 My concerns for persons with disabilities are that our human rights and inherent dignity are respected by all; that we are given opportunities for inclusive primary, secondary and tertiary education; and that we are shown reasonable accommodation so that we can enter the open labour market and use our talents to better shape our communities and also to support ourselves and our families.
 LIGHT FOR THE WORLD shares these aims which are actioned by its various programmes.”